hyperledger/besu/crosschain/README-Crosschain.md

 Each node will know how to reach the RPC port of the other instances through the `crosschain/resources/crosschain.config` file, which lists the correspondence chainId -> RPC address/port.
 This file is pre-configured with chains 11-99, in localhost:8000-8990.

-## 3. Run Pantheon with the prepared config files
+## 3. Run Besu with the prepared config files

 ### Quick start:
 ```bash